We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 Can one banana be better for you than another?
 Is it actually possible to get an accurate measure of the goodness of an individual banana?
 Should we be shopping around for the best bananas?

-I use bananas as an example because I eat a lot of bananas, but the enquiry could be applied to any fruit or vegetable.
+I use bananas as an example because I eat a lot of them, but the enquiry could apply to any fruit or vegetable.

 The problem is that because bananas are a natural product, there are so many variables that go into their constitution.
 It makes it difficult to quantify exactly how healthy they are for us.
 When a nutritional guide informs us that a medium banana contains 0.4 grams of potassium or gives us a specific percentage of our recommended daily intake of a particular substance, how sure of this can we be?

-This is not to say that bananas can be unhealthy.
+This does not mean that bananas are unhealthy.
 That is unlikely to be the case.
 Even under the direst conditions, there will still be health benefits.
 They may just not be as healthy as we think.

-Despite being neither a scientist nor a nutritionist I recognise some of the variables that can go into the production, distribution and consumption of a banana.
+Despite being neither a scientist nor a nutritionist, I recognise some of the variables that can affect the production, distribution, and consumption of a banana.
 It means that there can be no certainty in determining a banana’s nutritional value.

 So many questions; so many variabilities: